Social Security Cost-of-Living Adjustment for 2026

 Key takeaways

-The pace of inflation has slowed from last year’s dramatic jump in prices, but that doesn’t mean the pain of paying more at the cash register for everything from gas to groceries has disappeared.
-Fortunately for retirees, the Social Security Administration adjusts benefits yearly through its annual Cost-of-Living Adjustment (COLA) to help preserve the spending power of benefits.
-The administration announced recently that benefits checks will increase by 3.2 percent for 2024—smaller than last year’s increase but still above the 2.6 percent average rate over the past 20 years.
+Despite significantly lower rates than the peaks of 2022, inflation remains a top financial concern for many Americans.
+Fortunately for retirees, the Social Security Administration adjusts benefits yearly through its annual Cost-of-Living Adjustment (known as COLA) to help preserve the spending power of benefits.
+The administration announced recently that benefits checks will increase by 2.8 percent for 2026.
+Though this year’s adjustment is higher than last year’s 2.5 percent rise in line, it’s still in line with the average increase of 2.6 percent retirees have received over the past decade.

-Here’s a look at how much retirees’ average monthly checks will go up in 2023—and other adjustments to the program.
+Here’s a look at how much retirees’ average monthly checks will go up in 2026—and other adjustments to the program.

 What to expect if you’ve already claimed Social Security

-More than 71.2 million people receive monthly benefit checks from the Social Security Administration, according to the latest government estimates.
-Of those, nearly 64 million are Social Security recipients, and another 7.5 million receive Supplemental Security Income.
-Some receive both forms of payments.
+Approximately 74.3 million people receive monthly benefit checks from the Social Security Administration, according to the latest government estimates.
+Of those, nearly 67.1 million are Social Security recipients; another 7.4 million receive Supplemental Security Income (SSI).
+About 2.5 million people receive both forms of payments.

 Changes if you’re still in the workforce

 There’s also a change that affects those of us still in the workforce.
-When you’re in the workforce, you pay 6.2 percent in Social Security tax; your employer also kicks in about 6.2 percent.
+When you’re in the workforce, you pay 6.2 percent in Social Security tax; your employer also kicks in 6.2 percent.
 Self-employed workers pay the full 12.4 percent.
 However, the taxes apply to only to a certain amount of income.
-For 2024, the maximum amount of pay that’s subject to Social Security tax will increase by 5.2 percent to $168,600, up from $160,200 for 2023.
+For 2026, the maximum amount of pay that’s subject to Social Security tax will increase by 4.77 percent to $184,500, up from $176,100 for 2025.

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.